Novelist, author, journalist, public speaker, inadvertent humorist.

-RADIO: Commentator for National Public Radio.
-Until 2010, co-hosted “Bookmark,” a monthly book show on World Radio Switzerland.
-Guest on dozens of radio shows across U.S. and Australia, including WNYC’s “Leonard Lopate Show,” WGN in Chicago, Pacifica Radio in Berkeley, ABC Radio Australia “Breakfast Club,” ABC Radio National “Life Matters,” ABC Canberra “Sunday Brunch.”
-I love to do radio, even though I cannot stand to hear my own voice on my answering machine.
+RADIO: For five years, I was a commentator for National Public Radio and co-hosted “Bookmark,” a monthly book show on World Radio Switzerland.
+I’ve been a guest on dozens of radio shows across U.S. and Australia, including WNYC’s “Leonard Lopate Show,” WGN in Chicago, and Pacifica Radio in Berkeley.

-FUN FACT: To research my first novel, “The Ice Cream Queen of Orchard Street” I worked at a Carvel Ice Cream store in Massapequa, Long Island for two days and took a gelato-making course at the Carpigiani Gelato University in Bologna, Italy.
-I am also founder of the Susan Jane Gilman Institute of Advanced Gelato Studies, whose research is extensive and ongoing.
+INSPIRATIONS: My first novel, “The Ice Cream Queen of Orchard Street” was born out of my total obsession with ice cream and my desire to write a really delicious, nasty, female anti-hero.
+As part of my research, I worked at a Carvel Ice Cream store in Massapequa, Long Island for two days and took a gelato-making course at the Carpigiani Gelato University in Bologna, Italy.

-NOT-SO-FUN FACT: Inspiration for my second novel, “Donna Has Left the Building,” came out of volunteer work I’ve been doing at the Eleonas Refugee Camp in Athens, Greece.
-Recently, I had the honor to write a forward for a cookbook, Recipes Welcome, compiled by residents of the camp from fourteen different countries, featuring the delicious and easy-to-make recipes they’ve carried with them from around the globe.
+Although it’s being praised as “lung-bustlingly funny,” my new novel, “Donna Has Left the Building” took root from much darker stuff.
+Living in Europe, I’ve had a front-row seat for the current refugee crisis — the biggest displacement of people since WWII.
+As an American and a descendant of refugees and immigrants myself, I felt it was incumbent on me to help out in whatever small way I could.
+Inspiration for “Donna Has Left the Building,” grew out of volunteer work I’ve been doing at the Eleonas Refugee Camp in Athens, Greece.
+Recently, in fact, I had the honor to write a forward for a cookbook, Recipes Welcome, compiled by residents of the camp from fourteen different countries, featuring the delicious and easy-to-make recipes they’ve carried with them from around the globe.
 All proceeds from the cookbook benefit the camp, and it can be purchased by clicking on the title above.
-So far, it is only available via Amazon.
+(So far, it’s only available via Amazon.)

 Yet when I was living in Washington DC, I took a writers’ workshop at the Bethesda Writers’ Center.
 The first story I submitted was a heartbreaking tale of a man’s addiction, which impressed the class.
 The second was an absurd story about mistaken identity full of Jews, Rastafarians, lesbians, and dental hygienists.
 To my great irritation, the class liked this one infinitely more.
 After class, a man pulled me aside.
 “I have to tell you,” he said.
 “My wife has been battling breast cancer.
 I read her your story last night, and it was the first time in two years she really laughed.
 You’ve got a gift.
 Please don’t ignore it.
 Not everyone can make a sick woman laugh in her hospital bed.”
 That’s when I finally saw the merit in my own, lurking smart-ass and stopped fighting it.